ALN - Support

 Nurture

-We have a dedicated Nurture Class in Year 7 which has a small group of 16 pupils supported by a qualified Nurture Teacher and two Teaching Assistants.
+We have a dedicated Nurture Class in Year 7 which has a small group of 16 pupils supported by a qualified Nurture Teacher a Teaching Assistant.
 This group has the majority of their lessons with one teacher and is for ‘learners who require more support in accessing their learning in a mainstream school environment.
 They have an alternative curriculum based on literacy and numeracy and pupil well-being.
 The focus is to improve these important areas but also to build their confidence to transition into Year 8 into a small class that has access to our mainstream curriculum.

 Michael Berry